-Chuma Anagbado is a Nigerian multidisciplinary visual artist and designer-maker known for his line work and storytelling that bridges traditional Igbo artistic expression with modern technological innovation.
+Chuma Anagbado is a multidisciplinary artist known for his line work and storytelling that bridges traditional Igbo artistic expression with modern technological innovation.

-Chuma Anagbado is a multidisciplinary Nigerian artist and designer whose work sits at the intersections between Art and Architecture.
-He studied Fine and Applied Arts (Sculpture Majors) at the University of Benin, graduating in 2005.
-He later earned a Master’s degree in Design (Distinction Honours) from the University for the Creative Arts, Rochester (UK) in 2013 where his research focused on translocating the ‘Uli’ aesthetic.
+Chuma Anagbado, a multidisciplinary artist whose work sits at the intersections between Art and Design studied Fine and Applied Arts with a specialization in Sculpture at the University of Benin, graduating in 2005.
+He later earned a Master’s degree in Design (with Distinction) from the University for the Creative Arts, Rochester, UK, in 2013.

 Chuma’s works are held in public and private collections across the world.